NathanLord/wordle/README.md

  - end of correct word doesnt send win()
  - multiple of the same letter shouldnt appear as multiple yellow(idk jonah idea)

-# How To install
- - clone this repo
- - in the projects directory do `npm i` to install all dependecies
- - use `npm start` to run the project (run this whenever you want to start the application)